Fay Manners: Career in technology

 In 2008, Manners began her career on Unilever's IT Leadership graduate scheme, working in data-focused roles across the UK.
 In 2010, she relocated to New York City, where she began snowboarding and climbing recreationally.

 Transition to alpinism

 After returning to the UK in 2014, Manners travelled and climbed across the country.
 In 2015, she moved to Chamonix, France, where she began training in alpinism, initially focusing on snowboarding before transitioning to skiing in 2017 to access high-altitude terrain more efficiently.

 While working as a freelance data consultant, she began to undertake climbing and skiing expeditions.
 In 2022, Manners and climbing partner Line Van Den Berg completed an ascent of Phantom Direct on the Grandes Jorasses, reported as the first all-women ascent of the route.
 The climb was included in the Piolets d'Ors list of 53 Significant Ascents of 2022.

 Later that year, Manners and Michelle Dvorak completed an ascent of the Cassin Ridge on Denali.

+Manners has spoken publicly about encouraging greater participation by women in climbing and mountain sports and has described herself as a potential role model for younger women.